NiklasRoberts/TreeGrowthPrediction/README.md

 # Methodology

 ## Analysis target
 Our goal was to calculate and predict the average growth per year of all trees measured in the study.
-We derived `Growth%/Yr` using tree width measurements from 1982, 1985, and 1990 and measuring the percent change across those time periods.
+We derived `Growth%/Yr` using tree width measurements from 1982, 1985, and 1990 and measured the percent change across those time periods.
 We then used a variety of neural network approaches to predict the `Growth%/Yr` based on a variety of input variables.

 ## Input variables